Malagos Chocolate: Products and services

-Reception
+Awards

-Because of their prominence, they gained a total of 56 international awards as of February 2024, adding to the 28 since 2019.
-On the ASEAN Food Conference 2013, the product was labeled the best in the Philippines.
+They gained a total of 56 international awards as of February 2024 from the International Chocolate Awards and the Academy of Chocolate Awards, an increase from 28 in 2019.
 In April 2015, the Academy of Chocolate in London gave Malagos a bronze award for their 100% Unsweetened Chocolate.
-In 2015, the company received a silver award for its Malagos Dark Chocolate at the International Chocolate Awards in Hannover, Germany.
-They also won an award for their drinking chocolate.
+In 2015, the company received a silver award for its Malagos Dark Chocolate at the World Drinking Chocolate Competition by the International Chocolate Awards in Hannover, Germany.
 In 2016, the products gained a two-star accolade (Note: With three being the highest.) from the UK's Guild of Fine Food.
-That same year, the company won Bronze in the best Unflavored Drinking Chocolate.
-The company has also received recognitions for its unsweetened chocolate.
-In April 2015, it was awarded for the Best Unflavoured Drinking Chocolate (bronze), and another recognition in the following year (silver).
-Malagos garnered a bronze award each for its 62 percent dark chocolates and 72 percent dark chocolates bars in the 2017 edition of the awards.

-In 2017, their beans were selected in the top 50 in the world.
+In early 2015, they were awarded for their drinking chocolate in the Academy of Chocolate Awards, and earned another recognition in October (silver) in the International Chocolate Awards.
+Malagos garnered a bronze award each for its 62% dark chocolates and 72% dark chocolate bars in the 2017 edition of the awards.
+In 2017, their beans were the top 50 best worldwide.
 In May 2018, Malagos won five awards in the 10th Academy of Chocolate Awards in the United Kingdom.
-The brand also gained awards on the 2018 International Chocolate Awards.
-On September 14, 2018, Malagos won awards in the 2018 International Chocolate Awards - Asia Pacific.
-On January 12, 2019, Malagos received the title "Heirloom Cacao" from the Heirloom Cacao Preservation Fund, a partner of the United States Department of Agriculture.
-15 farms have the title, including one in Vietnam.
+The brand gained awards at the 2019 International Chocolate Awards.
 In the 2019 Academy of Chocolate competition, Malagos received three bronze awards for the Filled Chocolate category.
-In October 2020, the company won four gold medals in the World Drinking Chocolate Competition held in Hannover, Germany for their Plain Dark Drinking Chocolate.
+In October 2020, the company won four gold medals in the World Drinking Chocolate Competition held in Hannover, Germany, for their Plain Dark Drinking Chocolate.
 The company won three other awards in special categories, like Growing Country, Chocolate Maker, and Direct Traded.
-After the win, Trade Secretary Ramon Lopez congratulated the company, stating "This is a validation of our nation’s never-ending quest for excellence in the field of cacao farming and chocolate-making."
+After the win, Trade Secretary Ramon Lopez congratulated the company, stating, "This is a validation of our nation’s never-ending quest for excellence in the field of cacao farming and chocolate-making."